JakobSig/HSI2RGB/README.md

 # HSI2RGB
 Create quality RGB images using remote sensing hyperspectral images.
-Matlab and Pythin code is available
+Matlab and Python code is available

 If you use this method, please cite the following paper: